schaeferka/k8s-dungeon-crawl/README.md

 noVNC Viewer: [http://localhost:6080](http://localhost:6080)
 Play BrogueCE directly in your browser (no VNC client needed!).
+You may see a disconnected message when you first load the page, refreshing the page will fix this.

 Grafana Dashboard: [http://localhost:3000](http://localhost:3000)
 Watch your dungeon adventure metrics unfold (health, gold, monster counts, and more) as you play the game directly from the dashboard.